 Deciding on the toilet that is the right fit for you is finding a balance between what you can afford, what your needs are, and convenience.

-Six: Where Do You Put a Tiny House?
+Where Do You Put a Tiny House?

 You can most likely park a tiny house on your own property or on your friend’s or family’s property.
 However, check with your county or city to find out about specific codes and restrictions.
 Many times there are simply no laws regarding where you can or cannot park a tiny house.
 As a general rule of thumb, parking your tiny house in a rural location is going to be an easier route than finding a friendly urban or peri-urban location.
-It is also possible to park them at an RV or mobile home park depending on the rules and restrictions of that individual park.
+It is also possible to park them at an RV, mobile home park, or campground depending on the rules and restrictions of that individual park.
 Here is a good article on finding a place to put your tiny house.

-seven: Gooseneck Trailer vs. Bumper Pull Trailer?
+Gooseneck Trailer vs. Bumper Pull Trailer?

-eight: How Do You Heat/Cool a Tiny House?
+How Do You Heat/Cool a Tiny House?

 Many people use small propane heaters or space heaters.
 Another option is radiant heated floors.
-While this option might not heat the entire home to the ideal temperature, it will come close and will also feel good on the feet since tiny homes have open air space beneath them.
+While this option might not heat the entire home to the ideal temperature, it will come close and will also feel good on your feet since tiny homes have open air space beneath them.
 Another option that some opt for is a small fireplace that offers added ambience (modern wood stoves are highly efficient and wood scraps can often be found at low or no cost).

-In many cases, you can keep your tiny house cool by strategically placed fans and windows with screens, or if you live somewhere extremely hot and humid, a small AC unit can be installed in the wall.
+In many cases, you can keep your tiny house cool with strategically placed fans and windows with screens, or if you live somewhere extremely hot and humid, a small AC unit can be installed in the wall.

-nine: Towing a tiny house?
+Towing a tiny house?

 As long as you meet road requirements, you don't need any special permit to move your house.
 In order to be legal to tow, a tiny home can’t exceed 13'6" in height and 8'6" in width.
 It must also have a registered license and working tail lights and turn signals.

-You will be LEGAL if you do the above things, but that doesn't mean there's not other considerations to make when preparing to tow.
+You will be LEGAL if you do the above things, but that doesn't mean there aren't other considerations to make when preparing to tow your tiny house.
 As mentioned above, you should be sure that you have a truck with a sufficient towing capacity and set-up to handle the weight you will be towing.
 Many tiny houses can weigh up to 15,000 lbs or more.
 The question is not, "Will I be able to tow my tiny house?"
 The question should be "Can I SAFELY tow it?" and more importantly "Can I safely bring the tiny house to a stop?"
 Most large block gas engines (v8 or v10) or diesel engines (Cummins, Powerstroke, or Duramax) can TOW a tiny house, but you also need to ensure that you have to capability to hook up trailer brakes to the truck, that your truck has the proper transmission for towing, and that YOU have the skills required to tow it.

-ten: Do You Use 120V, 220V, or 12V to Power a Tiny House?
+Do You Use 120V, 220V, or 12V to Power a Tiny House?

-Propane appliances are more costly and because of that, our level 1 homes include all electric appliances.
-We still focus on efficiency and all our homes are designed to be plugged into a standard 30 amp or 50 amp RV connection.
+All our homes are designed to be plugged into a standard 30 amp or 50 amp RV connection.

 If your desire is to have a fully off the grid capable tiny home then you would need a solar system with a battery bank.
 In this case we would use the propane appliance method to decrease power usage and you would have a fully self contained solar system that would power lights, small appliances, and outlets for charging.
 Off grid solar systems require modifying your power usage habits.